After watching the video completely, read the article below all the way through.

 Don’t underestimate it.

-Assuming the two of you have a good meet up, and if you keep it casual, playful and light, then you need to take things slowly moving forward.
+Assuming the two of you have a good first meet up after no contact, and if you keep it casual, playful and light, then you need to take things slowly moving forward.

-It’s not healthy to just jump back into things head first even though that might be what it feels like you want in the moment.
+It’s not healthy to just jump back into the relationship head first even though that might be what it feels like you want in the moment.

 Think of the long-term health of the relationship and allow things to move slowly.